Safety and Effectiveness

 Yes.
 You can bring someone to accompany you if you need assistance or if you need someone for the purpose of vaccine consent, for example for a minor under the age of 18.
-However, only people with a scheduled vaccine appointment will receive a vaccine.

 Why am I being asked to bring insurance information?
 Does that mean I’ll be charged for the vaccine?

 No, there will never be a cost for you to get the vaccine, whether you have insurance or not.
 It is free.
 You may be asked to bring insurance information for administration reasons, but this is NOT because you will be charged for the vaccine.